 On November 30, 2004, the Company entered into a Stock Purchase Agreement ("Agreement") with Amperion, Inc. ("Amperion"), a privately held company.
 Amperion is engaged in the business of developing networking hardware and software that enables the delivery of high-speed broadband data over medium-voltage power lines.
 Pursuant to the Agreement, the Company invested \$500,000 in Amperion in exchange for 11,013,215 shares of Series A Preferred Stock for an equity interest of approximately 3.5%.
 The Company has the right to appoint one person to Amperion's seven-person board of directors.
+In June 2006, Amperion consummated an additional equity financing reducing the Company's equity interest to 1% and the Company's appointed director resigned.
 The Company accounted for this investment under the cost method, as the Company does not have the ability to exercise significant influence over operating and financial policies of the investee.

 It is the policy of the Company to regularly review the assumptions underlying the operating performance and cash flow forecasts in assessing the carrying values of the investment.
 The Company identifies and records impairment losses on investments when events and circumstances indicate that such decline in fair value is other than temporary.
 Such indicators include, but are not limited to, limited capital resources, limited prospects of receiving additional financing, and limited prospects for liquidity of the related securities.
-The Company determined that its investment in Amperion was impaired based upon forecasted discounted cash flow.
-Accordingly, the Company wrote-off \$400,000 of the carrying value of its investment through a charge to operations during the year ended December 31, 2005.
-The remaining value of the Company's investment in Amperion is \$100,000 at March 31, 2006 and December 31, 2005, and this amount represents the current fair value.
+The Company determined that its investment in Amperion was impaired based upon forecasted discounted cash flow and the equity valuation.

+Accordingly, the Company wrote-off \$38,000 and \$400,000 of the carrying value of its investment through a charge to operations during period ended June 30, 2006 and the year ended December 31, 2005, respectively.
+The remaining value of the Company's investment in Amperion is \$62,000 and \$100,000 at June 30, 2006 and December 31, 2005, respectively, and this amount represents the current fair value.